Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Discussion

-Several limitations accompany applying CCME to demarcate regions using commuting networks.
-Though almost entirely unsupervised, there are several tuning parameters that must be specified, such as the threshold of commuting volume cutoff, the overlap parameter, and the p value.
-However, sensitivity analysis (supplementary materials) over a range of p-values and overlap thresholds demonstrates that results do not change much when tuning parameter are tweaked.
-The post processing step of determining the nodal communities does not capture the extent of monocentricity that arise from areas that we expect to exhibit these properties such as Multnomah County (Portland) and Hennepin County (Minneapolis).
+Several limitations arise from the proposed method and application.
+Though mostly unsupervised, there are several tuning parameters that must be \jf{specified, such as the overlap parameter and} the $\alpha$ threshold for the p-value.
+Sensitivity analysis (supplementary figure \ref{fig:diff_tau_alpha}.9) over a range of p-values and overlap thresholds demonstrates that results do not change much when tuning \jf{parameters} are tweaked.
+The \jf{post-processing step for} determining the nodal communities does not capture the extent of \jf{the monocentricity that arises} from areas that we expect to exhibit these \jf{properties, such} as Multnomah County (Portland) and Hennepin County (Minneapolis).